 And there she was.
 Kids in tow.
 Not my sister.
 The young Sister Ann, who’d shown me around.
 It was 20 years on.
 But for the birthmark beneath her chin, she looked completely different.
 I knew her as well as I know those tomatoes.
 If I’d seen my own sister there that day—if she had been there that day—I’m not sure I would have known her.
 I have a box of things to send Grace, things my mother saved.
 All her letters, her acceptance letter from Harvard, her baptismal certificate, report cards, a crayon drawing that I—me!—had drawn of the four of us, surrounded by rabbits, cats, a dog, roses, and a sun so bright and yellow it must surely have cast a shadow, but there’s none to see.

 Ann walked toward me, kids surrounding her, and opened her mouth to speak.

 But when she did, it was to ask the tomato seller something.

 “Please,” I said softly, but it was like I wasn’t even there.

 Liam Callanan’s novel Paris by the Book, a national bestseller, was translated into multiple languages and won the Edna Ferber Prize.
 His story collection Listen won the Hunt Prize, and his first novel, The Cloud Atlas, was a finalist for an Edgar Award.
 He’s taught for the Warren Wilson MFA Program for Writers, Bread Loaf Writers’ Conference, and the University of Wisconsin–Milwaukee.
-His new novel, due from Dutton in 2023, is set in Rome.
+His new novel, When in Rome, is due from Dutton in spring 2023.